 - Discussion of measures to secure your livelihood and debtor protection

-- Reviewing and planning the household budget and drawing up the Debts
+- Review and planning of the household budget and listing of debts

-- If necessary, preparing for insolvency proceedings and support in applying for personal insolvency
+- If necessary, preparation of insolvency proceedings and support in applying for personal insolvency

-Reliable offers from advice centers are usually free of charge.
-There are free counseling services for people in debt and over-indebted people throughout Germany.
+Reputable counseling services are usually free of charge.
+There are free counseling services for people in and over-indebted throughout Germany.
 Use this link to find the advice center online or in your area.

 State funding:

-Most advice centers receive subsidies from the federal states or the cities and municipalities in which the people seeking advice live.
-However, state funding alone is often not enough to offer counseling free of charge.
+Most counseling centers receive subsidies from the federal states or the cities and municipalities in which the people seeking advice live.
+However, state funding alone is often not enough to provide counseling free of charge.
 In some federal states, those seeking advice with higher incomes therefore have to pay a small personal contribution.
 The providers of the advice center almost always also contribute their own funds.

 Caution:

-Some advice services, especially on the internet, lure you in with the promise of "immediate and fast" advice, a "free initial consultation" or a "free debt analysis".
-Expensive consultancy contracts are often linked to such bait offers.
-Always find out about the total cost of a consultation before signing a contract.
+Particularly on the Internet, some counseling services lure you in with the fact that you will receive "immediate and fast" advice, a "free initial consultation" or a "free debt analysis".
+Such bait offers are often linked to expensive consultancy contracts.
+Always find out about the total cost of a consultation before you sign a contract.
 This page gives you tips on how to recognize dubious offers.

 Find a counseling center online